eshwen/phd-thesis/README.md

 ### Normal compilation - Visual Studio Code

 To compile in Visual Studio Code, install the **LaTeX Workshop** extension.
 The build commands are similar to TeXShop, but can be customised, e.g., to get the glossary to compile properly.
 Copy the snippet from [vscode_settings.json](vscode_settings.json) into your Visual Studio Code's `settings.json`.
-After reloading the program, just go to the TeX sidebar -> Build LaTeX project -> Recipe: Fully compile with glossary.
+After reloading the program, just go to the TeX sidebar -> Build LaTeX project -> **Recipe: Fully compile with glossary**.
+If you don't have a glossary, you can compile with **Recipe: pdflatexmk**.

 ### Draft compilation - Visual Studio Code